Charli Turner Thorne

-Charli Turner Thorne (born March 10, 1966) is a former head coach for the Arizona State Sun Devils women's basketball team.
+Charli Turner Thorne (born March 10, 1966) is a former head coach for the Arizona State Sun Devils women's basketball team and assistant coach for the Phoenix Mercury of the WNBA.
 She has coached for 28 seasons from 1993 to 2022.
 She is the winningest Sun Devil coach since the team was established and as of 2019, stood as No. 2 all-time in the Pac-10/Pac-12 for career wins.

 Biography

 Turner Thorne studied psychology at Stanford University, where she played basketball under Tara VanDerveer.
 She graduated in 1988 with a bachelor's degree and later studied for a master's degree in education at the University of Washington, graduating in 1990.
 She is married to Will Thorne and they have three children, Conor, Liam, and Quinn.